USS SOMERSET LPD 25

 May 15, USS Somerset moored at Berth 1, Pier 6 on Naval Base San Diego after a seven-month deployment.

-June 15, The Somerset moored at Bravo Pier, NAS North Island for a brief stop to offload ammo before underway in the SOCAL Op.
-Area; Moored at Berth 2, Pier 6 on June 20.
+June 15, The Somerset moored at Bravo Pier, NAS North Island for a brief stop before underway in the SOCAL Op.
+Area; Moored at Berth 2, Pier 6 on June 20; Underway again on July 5.